kiwipom/ktor-wiki/Feature-Status-Pages.md

 ## StatusPages Feature

-The StatusPages [Feature](Features) allows ktor applications to respond appropriately to any failure state.
+The StatusPages [Feature](Features) allows Ktor applications to respond appropriately to any failure state.
 This feature is installed using the standard application configuration:

 ```
 fun Application.main() {